Setanna/emulate/_meta/Character Creation.md

 XP or Experience Points can be used on Races; Backgrounds; Character Traits; Social Bonds; or Talents.
 When using XP this way deduct the amount detailed in the option chosen.
 Some options such as [[Gutter Rat]] have a negative XP cost meaning you gain XP for picking that option.

 ### Picking a Race
-Once starting XP has been determined a character must have a Race.
+Once starting XP has been determined a character must select a Race.

 ### Picking a Background
-Once a Race has been chosen a character must have a Background.
+Once a Race has been chosen a character must select any number of Backgrounds.
 This background should preferably be tied into a short story regarding their character.

 <br>